Ryan-Naidoo-05/Ryan-Naidoo-05/README.md

 ### **📂 My Projects**
 Here are a few things I’ve worked on:
-- 📈 [Wine Quality Analysis](link): Performed EDA and used Machine Learning to plot a supervised segmentation algorithm onto a wine dataset.
+- 📈 [Wine Quality Analysis](https://github.com/Ryan-Naidoo-05/Wine-Quality-Analysis): Performed EDA and used Machine Learning to plot a supervised segmentation algorithm onto a wine dataset.
 Utilised R and RMarkdown, aswell as ggplot, rpart and tidyverse to help me with my study and investigation into what really makes wine good!
-- 📉 [Sales forecasting model and intake predictor]: Currently in development, coming soon!
+- 📉 Sales forecasting model and intake predictor: Currently in development, coming soon!
 Using linear regression to model elasticity and performing forecasting on a stock and sales data set for a retail company!

 ---